klaytn/klaytn-docs/docs/toolkit/klaytnscope.md

 * Account \(Hex\): The unique address of the contract.
 * Balance: The total amount of KLAY that this contract has.
 * Contract Creator: The account that deployed this contract.
-By clicking the address, you can go to the detail view of the accont.
+By clicking the address, you can go to the detail view of the account.
 * Total TXs: The total number of transactions that this contract received.
 * Contract Created TX: The transaction that deployed this contract.
 Clicking on the hash takes you to the detail view of the transaction.
 * HRA: It informs whether the contract account type is HRA or not. \(TBD\)